nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Work Ethic Camp

-How do I search for an Inmate in Nebraska State Prison?
+How Do I Search For An Inmate in Nebraska State Prison?

 Alternatively, querying parties can submit a public records request if the desired inmate information is not available on the inmate locator tool.
 Requests should be in writing and convey details on the inmate and the needed information, to enable custodians to retrieve results.
 Querying parties may receive a reply to their request within four working days.
-Requestors can send requests to the email - DCS.PublicRecords@nebraska.gov, or mail it to the address:
+Requestors can send requests to the email: DCS.PublicRecords@nebraska.gov, or mail it to the address:

 Public Disclosure Unit